Kentucky Incorporation Services

 How long does it take to start a Kentucky corporation?

-If you hire Northwest to start your corporation, we file online and typically have your Kentucky corporation formed within 5 business days.
+If you hire Northwest to start your corporation, we file online and typically have your Kentucky corporation formed within the same day.

 Does a Kentucky corporation need a registered agent?